Grounded autonomous scrutiny at scale: emergent critique from reproduction of published computational physics papers: From scale to depth: a test case on the boundary

-One paper in the corpus sits exactly on that boundary: Pizzi et al., arsenene and antimonene double-gate MOSFETs (\emph{Nat.\ Commun.}, 2016)\cite{pizzi2016}, a first-principles device study arguing that 2D As and Sb form ultra-scaled sub-10~nm MOSFETs whose performance meets the ITRS industry roadmap.
-The paper combines four codes --- QE\cite{giannozzi2009,giannozzi2017}, Wannier90\cite{pizzi2020}, NanoTCAD ViDES\cite{marian2023,fiori2005}, and custom post-processing --- across DFT structure, hybrid-functional bandgaps\cite{heyd2003,heyd2006}, ballistic NEGF transport, phonon scattering, and device figures of merit.
+One paper in the corpus sits exactly on that boundary: Pizzi et al., arsenene and antimonene double-gate MOSFETs (\emph{Nat.\ Commun.}, 2016)~\cite{pizzi2016}, a first-principles device study arguing that 2D As and Sb form ultra-scaled sub-10~nm MOSFETs whose performance meets the ITRS industry roadmap.
+The paper combines four codes --- QE~\cite{giannozzi2009,giannozzi2017}, Wannier90~\cite{pizzi2020}, NanoTCAD~ViDES~\cite{marian2023,fiori2005}, and custom post-processing --- across DFT structure and band structure, ballistic NEGF transport, phonon scattering, and device figures of merit.
 Its central claim, on which its scientific interest rests, is the sub-10~nm ITRS-compliance of these devices.
-In scale mode the agent reproduces the QE-accessible claims at strong fidelity and stops at Wannier90, because NanoTCAD ViDES sits outside the knowledge envelope.
-Pizzi 2016 is close enough to the envelope that the agent gets most of the way autonomously, and far enough beyond it that completing the chain exercises the full depth loop.
+In scale mode the agent reproduces the QE-accessible claims at strong fidelity and stops at Wannier90, because NanoTCAD~ViDES sits outside the knowledge envelope.
+Pizzi~2016 is close enough to the envelope that the agent gets most of the way autonomously, and far enough beyond it that completing the chain exercises depth-mode grounded scrutiny end-to-end.